sharayu134/Notes/Data Structures/Tree/BST.md

+# Binary Search Tree

+## Inorder traversal of BST will print element in order

 1. It's A Binary tree -> with at most two roots, [can have 0,1,2 roots]
 2. where left values are smaller than root and right values are greater
 3. BST is not limited to only numbers tree it can be alphabet as well